-Sometimes retailers also incur costs associated with the Retailer Reliability Obligation (RRO).34 However, as the RRO has not been triggered in Queensland for 2023-24, no RRO costs have been incurred (or included in the cost estimates).
+Sometimes retailers also incur costs associated with the Retailer Reliability Obligation (RRO).35 However, at this stage, for 2023-24, the RRO has not been triggered for Queensland.
+Therefore, no RRO costs have been incurred.

 ACIL's approach and estimates